 Here’s all you need to know.
 Metal roof panels come down to three important things:

-- The profile (the shape of the ribs, AKA the vertical ridges).
+- The profile (the shape of the ribs, AKA the vertical ridges)

-- The gauge (thickness).
+- The gauge (thickness)

-- The coating (either paint or Galvalume).
+- The coating (either paint or Galvalume)

-That’s really it.
-From there, most through-fastened panels on the market fall into one of three basic families: R-panel, AG-panel, or U-panel.
+That's really it.
+From there, most through-fastened panels on the market fall into one of three basic families: AG-panel, R-panel, or U-panel.

-- And they’re all easier to put on than a standing seam metal roof.
+They all shed water well (when installed right).
+And the through-fastened options are all easier to put on than a standing seam metal roof.

 Common metal choices you’ll work with